zodern/meteor-up/docs/docs.md

 ### Update Docker
 Some problems are caused by old versions of docker.
 Since mup 1.3, `mup setup` and `mup docker setup` will update Docker if it is older than 1.13.

-### Increase RAM
-Some problems are caused by the server running out of ram.

 ### Check if Docker Containers are Restarting
 You can view a list of Docker containers with
 ```bash